Reconsidering OpnSense

 service jail start figaro

 As for what to do with the jail.
-I am going to have to separate the documentaion for how I want to drive dnsmasq and how its configured since most of the configuation will be in a host repo.
+I am going to have to separate the documentaion for how I want to drive dnsmasq and how its configured.

 Linkdump